 - The protozoan provided the cyanobacterium with protection, a stable environment, and mineral nutrients.

 - The cyanobacterium produced carbohydrates for the protozoan.

-- Food vacuole membrane of protozoan became the outer chloroplast membrane.
+- The food vacuole membrane of protozoan became the outer chloroplast membrane.

-- Plasma membrane of cyanobacterium becomes inner chloroplast membrane.
+- The plasma membrane of cyanobacterium becomes the inner chloroplast membrane.

 Evidence for this is based on the following:

 - Chloroplasts are the same size as prokaryotic cells, divide by binary fission, and, like bacteria, have Fts (Filamenting temperature sensitive) proteins at their division plane.